ijmarshall/robotreviewer/README.md

 ## Installation

 1. Ensure you have a working version of Python 2.7.
 We recommend using Python from the [Anaconda Python distribution](https://www.continuum.io/downloads) for a quicker and more reliable experience.
 However, if you have Python 2.7 already installed that will probably work fine too.
+(It's extremely close but won't yet work in Python 3 due to some weird unicode thing... don't laugh...)

 2. Get a copy of the RobotReviewer repo, and go into that directory
     ```bash